 Recipe: Paleo Peking duck pancakes

 Cook’s notes: The pancakes themselves are made with tapioca flour, which is just pure starch from cassava root, also sometimes known as arrowroot starch.
-It’s quite high in carbs so don’t gorge on these too often.
+It’s high in carbs so consume in moderation, depending on your paleo approach.
 For those really counting their carb intake, the 1/2 cup of tapioca used here is about 70 g of carbs and 2.5 g of natural sugars.
-So divide that between about 10 pancakes and you get an idea of how many you can eat based on your body’s requirements.
+So divide that between about 10 pancakes and you get an idea of how many you can eat based on your intake level.
 Tapioca and coconut flour can be purchased from most health food stores and online and in many good supermarkets.
-Chinese Five-spice powder is mix of star anise, cloves, cinnamon, Sichuan pepper and fennel or aniseed seeds, you should be able to find it in the spice section of your supermarket.
+Chinese Five-spice powder is mix of star anise, cloves, cinnamon, Sichuan pepper and fennel or aniseed seeds; you should be able to find it in the spice section of your supermarket.
 Duck can be replaced with sliced beef steak, lamb or chicken.
 And if you can’t be bothered making the pancakes, just wrap it all in a lettuce leaf.

 I like to serve these with a side of stir-fried Asian greens or a salad.

 - 2/3 cup Paleo Hoisin Sauce – recipe here

 - Small bunch of fresh coriander stalks